Cookies on this website

 Congxiyu (Sherry) Wang

-Prior to my DPhil, I graduated from MSc in Clinical Mental Health Sciences at University College London and received a bachelor's degree in Psychology from Durham University.
+Prior to my doctoral studies, I completed an MSc in Clinical Mental Health Sciences at University College London and a BSc in Psychology at Durham University.
+I also have experience working as an honorary assistant psychologist in the NHS and as a psychological counsellor within a university mental health service.